plylrnsdy/kawlar/README.md

-# Seeker
+# Kawlar

-A spider framework for Node.js.
+A crawler framework for Node.js.

 ## Feature